LexDigitalsGaming/marz-warz/README.md

 You can train or build more than one type of unit at a time.
 It will look like the following:
 Infantry: (2000)+3000
 That means the player has 2000 infantry and 3000 are busy being built.
+Then on the main overview page (index.php) next to the (Military Base) link or button.
+In brackets and pink.
+It will show the overall total number or troops.
+Example.
+Military Base (230000)
+Player has 230000 units in total on that base

 Now for the radar section